hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/10_data_visualization.md

 Previously, we had evaluated differential enrichment between the two factors in our study.
 We had found **almost all of the peaks that were identfied were specific to Nanog and only one region that had significantly higher enrichment in Pou5f1**.
 We can use the BED files we generated with DiffBind as input to `deepTools` and visualize enrichment in those regions to evaluate the differences in read density.

-Open up `FileZilla` and copy over the BED files to O2 in`~/chipseq/results/visualization`:
+* Open up `FileZilla` and **copy over the BED files to O2** in`~/chipseq/results/visualization`:

 <img src="../img/filezilla_diffbind.png">

-Now we can **use some of the `deepTools` commands we had explored previously.** Let's start with Nanog file in which we are looking at cumulative read density across 33 regions.
-The plot confirms what we had expected, that is, Pou5f1 don't exhibit much read depth in these regions.
+Now we can **use some of the `deepTools` commands we had explored previously.** Let's start with Nanog file which contains 33 regions that were identified as increased in enrichment compared to Pou5f1.
+The plot confirms what we had expected, that is, Pou5f1 don't have much read depth in these regions.

 ```bash